ruv-ohf/standards/README.md

 Our expectation is that we will all follow the standards.
 If we find that a standard is not useful or has become an obstacle; we change the standard.
-The emphasis on defining standards is to really be careful, recommending the basic standards we need at gilt to be productive without being prescriptive about details that actually don't improve cross team collaboration.
+The emphasis on defining standards is to really be careful, recommending the basic standards we need to be productive without being prescriptive about details that actually don't improve cross team collaboration.

 When we talk about standards, we are talking about collaboration with